 Miniature Pencils That Write

 You can make a range of realistic miniature pencils and pencil crayons using this method.
 The pencils are sized correctly for dollhouse scale, and they have the correct proportions.

 For the art class, you can make miniature paint brushes.
 These brushes can be made in several styles and scales.
 We used my own hair for several of these.
 In a school, setting leave some with paint gluing up the bristles for realism.
 If you make the same brushes as small as possible with shorter handles, you will have the 'old fashioned' paste brushes which can be set out with bottles of paste for schools scenes up to the 1960s.

 This method of making miniature spiral bound books can be used for the printables supplied for school notebooks, or you can modify it to use for other covered books, photo albums, teacher record books, etc. In a classroom, there are lots of ways to use this method for books which can be realistically opened to a particular page.

 It was the privilege of the first-grade class to ring the bell when we started school.
 This handbell project made from polymer clay is based on the one in the rural school we attended.Continue to 5 of 9 below.

 Quill Pens and Ink Bottles

-Quill pens and ink bottles are fairly simple projects for a historic classroom setting.
+Quill pens and ink bottles are fairly simple projects for a historical classroom setting.
 The pens are made with small feathers (try a pet shop or a fishing store with fly tying materials).
-The set shown in these instructions is suitable for a teacher's desk, but should be simplified if intended for pupils.
+The set shown in these instructions is suitable for a teacher's desk but should be simplified if intended for pupils.

 06 of 09